Ficool

 "Good."
 He leaned back in his chair, finally looking away.
 "You may leave."

-Kiah didn't want to seem too hasty, so she carefully stood up and made her way to the door, her heart pounding.
+Kiah didn't want to seem to hasty so she carefully stood up and made her way to the door, her heart pounding.

 "Wait."

-She stopped in her tracks as her hands grazed the doorknob.
+She stopped in her tracks as he hands grazed the doorknob.
 She turned back slowly.

 "Yes?"

 Kiah frowned.
-She had seen plenty of green hair in the short time she had been here.
+She had seen plenty of green hair the short time she arrived here.
 His words didn't make sense.

 "Perhaps.
 But your shade is… unique.
 It doesn't belong in these parts."